tock/tock/boards/imxrt1050-evkb/README.md

 to build the tock image.

 ## Flashing the app

-Prerequirements: You will need to have the MCU Expresso and the SDK for the IMXRT1050 board installed on your computer.
+Prerequirements: You will need to have the MCUXpresso and the SDK for the IMXRT1050 board installed on your computer.

+In order to be able to flash the application on the device you will need to update the MCUX_IDE_BIN variable which will point to the crt_emu_cm_redlink binary provided by MCUXpresso.

+On Mac OS it typically looks like this:
+MCUX_IDE_BIN=/Applications/MCUXpressoIDE_11.1.1_3241/ide/plugins/com.nxp.mcuxpresso.tools.bin.macosx_11.1.0.202002241259/binaries/

+On Linux it should look like this:
+MCUX_IDE_BIN=/usr/local/mcuxpressoide-11.1.1_3241/ide/plugins/com.nxp.mcuxpresso.tools.bin.linux_10.3.1.201811211038/binaries/

+After that, simply run make flash or make flash-debug.

+## Advanced debugging

+If you want to run a program step by step, set breakpoints or other advanced debugging features, you can follow the steps below:

 First step: Import a Hello World example project from the SDK and build the project.
 This way you will have the following file hierarchy in the Project Explorer Tab: